 If you don’t know how business accounting works, consider hiring a bookkeeper or accountant, or at least take a class on business bookkeeping from your local SBDC.
 Starting your business bookkeeping out on the right foot will save you an enormous amount of time in the long run.

-11. Get a D-U-N-S number.
+11. Get a D-U-N-S number

-12. Establish business credit.
+12. Establish business credit

-Did you know your business can build its own credit history, separate from your personal credit?
-You accomplish that by getting credit in the name of the business.
-It can be a little trickier than establishing personal credit since not all companies report to business credit agencies.
-Consider opening accounts with companies that allow you to make purchases on a net-30 basis and report payments to credit bureaus such as Experian (which keeps credit reports on businesses as well as consumers) or Dun & Bradstreet.
-You’ll buy things you need for your business, pay them off within thirty days and begin to build a good business credit score.
+Get started is tradelines: accounts that report to business credit bureaus such as Experian or Equifax (which create credit reports on businesses as well as consumers) or Dun & Bradstreet.
+With net-30 accounts you’ll buy things you need for your business, pay them off within thirty days and begin to build a good business credit score.

 The sooner you do this the better, as age of accounts is one factor that can often help your business credit scores.
-(Nav’s free BusinessLauncher tool will give you the names of companies that report.)

-13. Create a website.
+13. Create a website

-Depending on your type of business, you may be able to get away with a basic website where prospective clients or customers can learn a little bit about your business and how to contact you.
+You may be able to start with a basic website where prospective clients or customers can learn a little bit about your business and how to contact you.
 But not having one at all will likely hurt your business.

-14. Register your business with online services.
+14. Register your business with online services

-You can register your business on Google so it comes up in online searches.
+Register your local business on Google so it comes up in online searches.
 This is especially important if your business has a physical address and specific business hours.
 Also register social media accounts for your business— even if you don’t plan to use them yet— and consider registering with review sites relevant to your business, such as Yelp or TripAdvisor.
-Depending on your type of business, you may want to set up a page on Facebook and/or LinkedIn.

 Business insurance is designed to keep you in business when losses come along.
 Without the right coverage, the high costs of lawsuits, property damage or employee injuries could bankrupt a new or growing company.
 Every business has different needs, but some of the most popular coverages include general liability, property, workers’ comp and commercial auto – and some of these can be bundled together to save money.
-Visit our partner Mylo to learn more.

 Frequently Ask Questions (FAQs)